lumir-mrkva/agar-pi/README.md

 # agar.io for arm
-agar.io dockerized for arm architecture - tested on raspberry pi
+agar.io dockerised for arm architecture - tested on raspberry pi